rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="d-3">  ☑️ Step 3:  ☞  Test the code! </h3>
-Our `h_add_to_buffer( text )` function is used inserting text characters OR line breaks into the text buffer.
+Our `i_add_to_buffer( text )` function is used inserting text characters OR line breaks into the text buffer.
 Try it out!

 Note that “backspace” will throw an error now, since we uncommented the function, but haven’t yet implemented it.